josephaw1022/josephaw1022-learningRepo/README.md

 ### What I know

 - React
-- scss
+- styling with scss
 - Fetching from API's
-- Basic Redux
+- Setting up a basic Redux store
 - Setting up a local backend (with Django) - rest and graphql based api
-- setting up code formatters (Prettier)
+- Setting up code formatters (Prettier)
 - Basics of Typescript

 ### Now I am trying to go more in depth by learning new topics

 - Typescript React App
-- webpack
+- Integrating Webpack
-- deploying a backend
+- Deploying a backend
-- more advanced scss features
+- Integrating more advanced scss features
-- functional components and hooks
+- Becoming proficient in functional components and hooks
-- cloud services
+- Learn the basics of cloud services
-- Mern stack
+- Become familiar with the Mern stack